gravitational/careers/challenges/frontend/challenge.md

-# Application Developer (front-end)
+# Frontend Application Developer

 ## Summary
-Implement a simple application that allows a user to browse directory content on a remote server.
+Implement an application that allows a user to browse directory content on a remote server.

 ## Rationale
 We would like to evaluate your skill in the following areas:
 - Taking existing high-level requirements and translating them to a functional application
 - Writing production level code that does not depend on gigabytes of npm packages
 - Communicating with the team when working on the challenge
-- Handling feedback from Teleport employees
+- Handling feedback

 We believe this technique is not only better but also more fun compared to whiteboard/quiz interviews so common in the industry.
 It’s not without the downsides - it could take longer than traditional interviews.
 That said, it's our view that this type of challenge gives us a more accurate assessment of your ability to work well on the types of projects we’re working on day-to-day here at Teleport.
 [Some of the best teams use coding challenges](https://sockpuppet.org/blog/2015/03/06/the-hiring-post/).
 We appreciate your time and are looking forward to hacking on this project together.

 ## Tools
 - CSS: any
 - Frontend: React, React Router
-- Backend: Nodejs|Golang|Rust
+- Backend: NodeJS, Golang, Rust
 - Version Control: Github

 ## Requirements